Meeds-io/whitepaper/en/2-deeds.md

 Engagement points, gained by the Hubs’ users, participate in the global engagement index, calculated by the Meeds Association.
 The index uses the same principle for all Hubs.
 Even though the community can change the points’ allocation to promote one action over another, those changes will not be taken into the account in the global index computation.

-Each week, a certain amount of Meeds is allocated to the global engagement minting of the WoM.
+Each week, a certain amount of MEED is allocated to the global engagement minting of the WoM.
 It’s computed weekly, pro-rata, among the participating Hubs.
 Some Hubs get an additional boost depending on the type of Deed they use.
-The Hubs that claim their Meeds over the week, receive them.
-The unclaimed Meeds are added to the following week’s global distribution amount.
+The Hubs that claim their MEED tokens over the week, receive them.
+The unclaimed MEED tokens are added to the following week’s global distribution amount.

 The engagement score _S_  of a Deed is a function of the engagement, the number of engaged users and the distribution :